 There are four components of a real-time analytic:

-- Data sources in a real-time analytic are only utilized as a secondary dataset in applicable tools such as Join Features, Filter by Geometry, Calculate Distance, and more.
+- Data sources in a real-time analytic are only used as a secondary dataset in applicable tools such as Join Features, Filter by Geometry, Calculate Distance, and more.

 - Tools process or analyze events coming in from feeds.
 Include none or multiple tools in a real-time analytic depending on the use case.